Yang Huanming

-Yang Huanming (杨焕明; born 6 October 1952), also known as Henry Yang, is a Chinese biologist, businessman and one of China's leading genetics researchers.
+Yang Huanming (杨焕明; born 6 October 1952) is a Chinese biologist, businessman and one of China's leading genetics researchers.
 He is Chairman and co-founder of the Beijing Genomics Institute, formerly of the Chinese Academy of Sciences.
 He was elected as member of the Chinese Academy of Sciences in 2007, a foreign academician of Indian National Science Academy in 2009, a member of the German National Academy of Sciences in 2012, and foreign associate of the US National Academy of Science in 2014.

 Early life and education

-Yang was born on October 6, 1952 near Wenzhou, Zhejiang, China.
-He received his B.Sc from Hangzhou University (now part of Zhejiang University) in 1978, followed by a master's degree in biology in 1982 from the Nanjing Railroad Medical Institute (now Southeast University).
-Yang earned his Ph.D in 1988 from the Institute of Medical Genetics of University of Copenhagen, Denmark.
+Yang was born on 6 October 1952, near Wenzhou, Zhejiang, China.
+He received his B.Sc. from Hangzhou University (now part of Zhejiang University) in 1978, followed by a master's degree in biology in 1982 from the Nanjing Railroad Medical Institute (now Southeast University).
+Yang earned his Ph.D. in 1988 from the Institute of Medical Genetics of University of Copenhagen, Denmark.
 He then completed his post-doctoral training in Europe (at CIML, INSERM/CNRS, Marseille, France, 1988–90) and the United States (at Harvard Medical School and UCLA, 1990–94).